BrainsOnChain/worm-tracker/README.md

 ## The HTTP Server
 The HTTP server is a simple server that listens for requests from the frontend and returns the worm data.
-The html is served from the root `/` and the worm data is served from `/worm/positions`.
+The html is served from the root `/` and the worm data is served from `/worm/positions?id=` where `id` is the id of the last position that was fetched, and `/worm/historical` which returns the last 100 positions and a sample of 400 positions from the entire history.

 Worm positions are read from the worm database (SQLite) and returned as a JSON.